 3.1.2.2.
 Development of public outreach kit explaining in lay-terms the scientific goals of EpiBioS4Rx and other key information: Public outreach materials will drive visitors to the EpiBioS4Rx website.
 The content for the educational materials will be informed by the focus groups/qualitative interviews carried out in step 1 above, but also re-purposed from existing information and may include content pertaining to symptom recognition, differential diagnosis, treatment/medication protocols, meaningful use of biomarkers, advantages of large scale studies and findings from EpiBioS4Rx studies.
 The kit may include press releases, print ads, infographics, video messages, and/or templates for newsletter articles, webpage and social media content.
 The PCC will recruit and supervise the research assistant to collect available material (using multiple ascertainment sources e.g. experts, existing websites, educational information from our consumer partner agencies, etc.) and develop new ones where gaps exist, with oversight from the PCC members.
 Consumers and consumer groups will be engaged prior to launch to ensure their needs and perspectives are reflected on the website and in the educational materials.
 Once a prototype is developed, usability testing by the postdoctoral fellow will identify its strengths and weaknesses from the perspective of end users, assessing public outreach materials and content and ensuring the website is accessible and user-friendly.
-The team will recruit a convenience sample of 12-16 potential end users representing a cross section of experiences from people with TBI, PTE, family members and consumer groups.
+The team will recruit a convenience sample of 12-16 potential end users representing a cross section of experiences from people with TBI, PTE, family members, and consumer groups.
 Usability testing will occur over two parts.
 First, participants will interact with the website to complete a series of actions/tasks including navigating different pages, opening educational materials, and reading content, while verbalizing their thoughts aloud regarding the website.
 The second component will consist of semi-structures interviews to more deeply explore their experiences of using the website, including their perceived strengths and weaknesses of the site.
-The entire process is expected to be approximately one hour and all discussion will be audio-recorded and transcribed for analyses to identify recurring themes6 related to accessibility and usability, content, materials, appearance and design.
+The entire process is expected to be approximately one hour and all discussion will be audio-recorded and transcribed for analyses to identify recurring themes6 related to accessibility and usability, content, materials, appearance, and design.
 Refinements will be made based on this feedback.
 Subsequent usability testing will be undertaken until no new themes are identified.
 Generally, sampling 5-8 individuals identifies 80% of usability issues.9,14

 The final materials will be provided to members of the consortium for redistribution through their networks.
 PCC member distribution will be tracked, and we will monitor and correlate (if possible) increases in website visitors with the timing of specific distributions.
 We expect to gain insights into which educational materials and messages are most relevant to subpopulations (e.g., those with PTE, those at risk of PTE, civilian, military, caregivers, providers, outside investigators) and which formats are mostly likely to be distributed by voluntary organizations.
 We will report what we learn to the PCC committee members and to the EpiBioS4Rx investigators.
 Periodic updates on the project as well as educational materials tailored to subpopulations will be developed, distributed and tracked.
-Lessons learned about messages, formats, and timing (i.e., what prompts action and when) will add to the body of knowledge in both epilepsy and TBI.
-(Starting in Year 1, completed by the end of Year 2)
+Lessons learned about messages, formats, and timing (i.e., what prompts action and when) will add to the body of knowledge in both epilepsy and TBI (starting in Year 1 and completed by the end of Year 2).